jas-atwal/catweb/README.md

 This demo will take you through a process of building and testing a web application locally.
 We will be using **Docker Desktop Enterprise** `(DDE)` to scaffold an application, we'll then push the docker image up to a private image registry (signing the image using **Docker Content Trust** `(DCT)`), and automatically scan and promote the repository using **Docker Trusted Registry** `(DTR)`.
 Once we have completed this phase of the development process we will run the web application **Docker Universal Control Plane** `(UCP)` on a **_Kubernetes_** cluster.

-> (NB we can also use Docker Swarm as the orchestration engine (works great for Windows workloads as well as linux based workloads).
+> (NB we can also use Docker Swarm as the orchestration engine (works great for Windows workloads as well as Linux based workloads).

 ## Demo setup

 1. Ensure Docker Desktop Enterprise is installed on your machine.
 If you are using Docker for Windows or Docker for Mac, you're good to go.
 If not, you can download DDE from https://hub.docker.com/editions/community/docker-desktop-ent

-2. Ensure that you have login credentials for Docker Enerprise Platform 3.0 hosted at https://ucp.west.us.se.dckr.org/
+2. Ensure that you have login credentials for Docker Enterprise Platform 3.0 hosted at https://ucp.west.us.se.dckr.org/

 3. Create a `respository` named `catweb` within `DTR` (https://dtr.west.us.se.dckr.org/) and set-up `mirroring` to `DockerHub`, a `promotion` to a production namespace, and optionally a webhook to `Slack`.